JohannesMP/com.johannesmp.blog/_posts/2016-10-29-getting-started-with-premake.md

 - For example, it will be named `bin_Debug_x64` for 64bit Debug.

 Please read through the premake5.lua_commented.lua file for a detailed breakdown of everything that is happening in the file.

+## Further Examples

+- The hello world program on the official Wiki: https://github.com/premake/premake-core/wiki/Your-First-Script
+- A more advanced project that uses dependencies (GLFW to render an opengl window) that should work cross-platform: https://github.com/JohannesMP/premake5_crossplatform_example